 Here we examine extratropical atmospheric and oceanic processes and tropical-extratropical interactions in an extended CCSM3 control simulation and compare the results to observations whenever possible.
 In general, we seek to understand mechanisms for the evolution of Northern Hemisphere SST anomalies, as they play a crucial role in atmosphere-ocean variability in the climate system.
-CCSM3 is briefly described in section 2; storm tracks and their relation to SST anomalies are examined in section 3; the relationship between clouds and atmosphere and ocean variability is examined in section 4; patterns of atmospheric and oceanic variability, including the NAO and PDO, are discussed in section 5, the upper ocean thermal structure and reemergence mechanism are examined in section 6, and thermocline variability and the upper ocean current structure are examined in sections 7 and 8, respectively.
+CCSM3 is briefly described in section 2; storm tracks and their relation to SST anomalies are examined in section 3; the relationship between clouds and atmosphere and ocean variability is examined in section 4; the dominant patterns of atmospheric variability, including the PNA and NAO, are discussed in section 5; the upper ocean thermal structure and reemergence mechanism are examined in section 6; the dominant patterns of North Pacific SST and thermocline variability and their relation to the tropical Pacific SST is investigated in section 7, and the extratropical-tropical flow within the thermocline is examined in section 8.
 The results are briefly summarized in section 9.